Tolpuddle Martyrs Tree: History

-In 1833 the tree was used as a meeting point for six local agricultural labourers to discuss low wages and poor living conditions under their employers.
+In 1833, the tree was used as a meeting point for six local agricultural labourers to discuss low wages and poor living conditions under their employers.
 Trees have been used for centuries as meeting places to discuss, and celebrate, offering shelter and a landmark; however, as a public space, people had to be careful what they talked about.
-The employers of the six labourers, wishing to quash this dissent and supported by the government, ordered the men's arrest and in 1834 they were trialled in the nearby town of Dorchester under the 1797 Mutiny Act.
+The employers of the six labourers, wishing to quash this dissent and supported by the government, ordered the men's arrest and in 1834, they were trialled in the nearby town of Dorchester under the Incitement to Mutiny Act 1797.
 Convicted of swearing a secret oath, the 'Tolpuddle Martyrs' (as they came to be known) were sentenced to seven years of penal labour in Australia and were transported to Botany Bay.
 Their plight gained public attention through protests and petitions.
 The public protest caused an embarrassed government to overturn the ruling, and after three years' labour as sheep farmers the men were freed and returned to England.

 Subsequently, the sycamore became a symbol of the birthplace of the trade union movement, providing "a symbol of hope for those whose lives are far from easy".